aau-claaudia/hpc/docs/mistral/guides/ai-studio/models-and-pricing.md

 This page describes the main Mistral models available through AI Studio, what they are suited for, and how API pricing works.
 For the official and always up-to-date model list, see the [Mistral models documentation](https://docs.mistral.ai/getting-started/models/models_overview/).

+!!! info "Document the model you used"
+    When it is relevant for reproducibility or method description, record the model name and version (or API identifier).
+See [Responsible use of Mistral](/mistral/guides/responsible-use/#document-the-model-you-used).

 ---

 ## How to Browse Models in AI Studio